BlindAssist/blindassist-ios/README.md

 on the road.
 Since I have a blind brother, I decided to create this open source project.

-The assisting process will be done using deap learning, image segmentation and translating the inference results to sentences which will be spoken out loud by tts (text to speech).
+The assisting process will be done using deep learning, image segmentation and translating the inference results to sentences which will be spoken out loud by tts (text to speech).